Senior Fraud Prevention ... Good Financial Practices

 Install and update security software.
 Make sure you have a firewall, antispyware, antivirus software, and browser security software on your home computer.

 Never give personal information to callers.
 Don't respond to phone messages that prompt you to call another telephone number about your account.
 Similarly, don't send account information via e-mail messages--they're not secure.
+Don't respond to unsolicited or strange emails.
 Use contact information you already have for the financial institutions with which you do business.

 Shred it.
 Get rid of sensitive papers and statements you no longer need that contain personal information.